 CupidCurated figured that the key pain point for women on an online dating service was the high number of stalkers who only served to increase noise and drive them away.
 This led it to create a system where a network of real women would whet out new users before allowing them to join the network, thus making the network much more valuable to its participants.

 Ladders has been highly effective in competing with other job portals by focusing and allowing exclusive access to users with a high salary.
 Job seekers would often get frustrated on other portals searching for relevant jobs, and recruiters would face similar frustration finding the right applicants.

 How do you get to critical mass if you restrict access?
 Clearly, exclusivity doesn’t apply to all products and all scenarios.

-1. Be exclusive to a complete universe: Exlcusivity worked for Facebook because the startup, while being exclusive, still targeted a complete universe: the universe of harvard students.
+1. Be exclusive to a complete universe: Exclusivity worked for Facebook because the startup, while being exclusive, still targeted a complete universe: the universe of Harvard students.
 There was no exclusivity within that group.

 Overall, exclusivity is a great strategy to compete in a crowded space but needs to be implemented carefully.